The most dreaded season of the year. No, I’m not talking about pothole season.

 This is just in both of your best interests for afterward this is all over.
 When they’re sick, it’s so easy to create a habit that they expect to continue afterwards.
 Toddlers especially won’t be able to understand why it was ok to get the food they asked for one day and then the next be expected to eat what the rest of the family is eating.
 There may be a day or two of pushing boundaries once they are healthy again to see if you will give in to their requests, but set those clear limits and they will fall into a state of comfort again with the regular routine.

 What about the B.R.A.T Diet?

 There is no good evidence indicating that there is a need to feed your child food bland foods like banana, rice, applesauce and toast (B.R.A.T.) during bouts of diarrhea.
-There may be a benefit to including foods like rice and green bananas to help absorb some water and reduce stool volume, but children on the BRAT diet are more likely to experience important deficiencies in calories, protein, fat, fiber, and several critical micronutrients.
+There may be a benefit to including foods like rice and green bananas to help absorb some water and reduce stool volume, but children on the BRAT diet are more likely to experience important deficiencies in calories, protein, healthy fats, fiber, and several critical micronutrients.
 It’s best to focus on what they can personally handle and stomach.
 If they can eat a curry when they’re sick…go for it!
-If all they can stomach is toast and rice, then go for it.
+If all they can stomach is toasted bread and rice, then go for it.
 Just try to get variety in the diet as soon as possible.

 Doesn’t milk and dairy increase mucus production?

 Contrary to what many think, milk and dairy doesn’t actually increase mucus (phlegm) production.
 It may however make it more noticeable/thicker, so that may cause discomfort to your little one.
 Take on an individual basis – if you notice your child is bothered by it, you can go ahead and remove it from their diet until they are healthy again.